Chandrakantsharmaandroid/FileScannerAndroidApp/README.md

-Android coding assesment for Gspann which was accepted.

-Android Programming Assessment

-##Goal:

-Write an app that scans all files on the external storage (SD card) and collects following information:
+App that scans all files on the external storage (SD card) and collects following information:

 ∙ Names and sizes of 10 biggest files